Advancing the Sacred Feminine

 Breitenbush Hot Springs – Detroit, OR

-I am pleased to offer the 9th annual Red Tent Retreat.
+I am pleased to offer the 10th annual Advancing the Sacred Feminine Retreat.
 In the past, this retreat was titled ‘Advancing Sacred Birth’, and was designed for those working with birthing families.
 But we’ve changed!
 Expanded!
 Responded! to the world’s cry for more of the sacred feminine to be honored in all of us.
-Facilitated by Carrie Kenner and Erin Quies Wild, Advancing the Sacred Feminine invites those who are tending to the world, nurturing love and connection in their communities, embracing a changing paradigm for humanity.
+Facilitated by Carrie Kenner and Gigi Wickwire, Advancing the Sacred Feminine invites those who are tending to the world, nurturing love and connection in their communities, embracing a changing paradigm for humanity.

 In this retreat, you will participate in a profound experience based on the wise-woman tradition of the Red Tent.
 Instead of focusing on an agenda, learning objectives, lecture-based sessions, and CEUs, we create the space and opportunity for flow-based learning and exploration as individuals and within a community.
 Our intention is to create a gathering space for those seeking the sacred feminine to come to from far and wide.
-In this space – our Red Tent – you will join with your kindred spirits to:
+In this space, you will join with your kindred spirits to:

 - remove yourself from your daily routines

 - release your frustrations and grievances from the work that you do

 - remind yourself of your power and beauty

 - remember your inherent responsibilities to yourself, your sisters and brothers, Mother Earth, Nature, and the divine